GhostShellOfficial/ghostshell/README.md

 5. ZKP (Zero-Knowledge-Proof);
 6. TOR routing;
-These technologies are present in GTS blockchain to provide what is called by us ‘true privacy’.
+These technologies are present in GTS blockchain to provide what is called by us ‘true privacy’.<br>
-Using the last PoS version, mixing, Stealth Addresses, Ring sigs, Zero-knowledge proof, and TOR routing will bring to every user the true power and control over their money/assets.
+Using the last PoS version, mixing, Stealth Addresses, Ring sigs, Zero-knowledge proof, and TOR routing will bring to every user the true power and control over their money/assets.<br>

 Please note: No one will ever see any transactions, or explore transactions online, there will be no explorer so everyone can have the maximum privacy.
-Encryption and Decryption keys are always destroyed immediatly after the usage, so no information can be extracted.
+Encryption and Decryption keys are always destroyed immediatly after the usage, so no information can be extracted.<br>

-<b>Pre-Sale Launch:</b>
+<b>Pre-Sale Launch:</b><br>

 Pre-sale of GhostShell coins will start on 25/08/2018 with 50% of discount at the price of 0.11€ per coin.
 It's Pre-Sale ends on 15/12/2018.
-After that we will launch it on a exchange.
+After that we will launch it on a exchange.<br>

-<b>Algorithm:</b> based on ENIGMA proof-of-stake algorithm
+<b>Algorithm:</b> based on ENIGMA proof-of-stake algorithm<br>

-<b>Target exchanges:</b>
+<b>Target exchanges:</b><br>

 1- CoinFalcon
 2- Cryptopia: